 Tip 4: Nutrients will leave the potting mix quickly due to frequent watering, so replenish soil by fertilizing.

 Most hanging baskets are planted with a slow-release fertilizer in the soil mix, but after weeks of frequent watering you’ll need to top it up.
-Around mid-summer, start to feed your plant with a liquid fertilizer like Ultra Bloom Plant Food, and continue to add this to your watering routine every two weeks or so.
+Around mid-summer, start to feed your plant with a liquid fertilizer, and continue to add this to your watering routine every two weeks or so.

 Pro tip!
 Always feed when soil is moist, and never when plants are wilting.